A Tutorial on Meta-Reinforcement Learning: Example Algorithms

-\subsection{Example algorithms}
+Finally, while Meta-RL generally considers a distribution over MDPs, it is also possible to consider a distribution over POMDPs.
+In this case, each task is itself partially observable.
+This forms yet another type of POMDP, called a meta-POMDP~\citep{akuzawa2021estimating}.
+The meta-POMDP can be written as a POMDP where only a part of the hidden state remains constant throughout a trial, and it is possible to adapt existing methods to accommodate this structure~\citep{akuzawa2021estimating}.

+\section{Example Algorithms}

-We now describe two canonical meta-RL algorithms that optimize the objective given by Equation~\ref{eq:meta-rl-objective}: Model-Agnostic Meta-Learning (MAML), which uses meta-gradients \citep{finn2017model}, and Fast RL via Slow RL (RL$^2$), which uses recurrent neural networks \citep{duan2016rl, wang2016learning}.
-Many meta-RL algorithms build on concepts and techniques similar to those used in MAML and RL$^2$, which makes them excellent entry points to meta-RL.
+We now describe two canonical meta-RL algorithms that optimize the objective given by Equation~\ref{eq:meta-rl-objective}: Model-Agnostic Meta-Learning (MAML), which uses meta-gradients~\citep{finn2017model}, and Fast RL via Slow RL (RL$^2$), which uses a history dependent policy~\citep{duan2016rl, wang2016learning}.
+Many meta-RL algorithms are based on concepts and techniques similar to those used in MAML and RL$^2$, making them excellent entry points to meta-RL.